| Read Time: 4 minutes | Immigration Law

 When the US government concludes you are in the country without authorization or violated the terms of your status, it may place you in removal or deportation proceedings.

 These proceedings are how the government determines whether non-US citizens have the legal right to come to or stay in the US.
-One of the first steps in the process is the master calendar hearing, or master hearing, in immigration court.
+One of the first steps in the process is the master calendar hearing, or master hearing in immigration court.
 The master calendar hearing is your first chance to declare why you should not be removed from the country.

 Being scheduled for a master calendar hearing can feel overwhelming.
 Many noncitizens do not know where to begin when faced with dense legal terms and the potential upheaval of their lives.